leandrogoe/leandrogoe.github.io/_posts/2024-05-26-checking-microservice-contracts.md

   });
 ```

 The main drawback of this approach is that there's no way to guarantee that these special artifacts in the code correctly reflect the actual behaviour of the service.
-To overcome these problems some other tools have arisen, like RSwag, that help you build your specification in the form of special unit tests, what ensures that every endpoint that is part of your specification is backed up by a special unit test:
+To overcome these problems some other tools have arisen, like RSwag, that help you build your specification in the form of special unit tests, which ensures that every endpoint that is part of your specification is backed up by a special unit test:

 ```ruby
 # spec/requests/blogs_spec.rb